lvtlover/PackSite/README.md

-# PackedSite
+# PackSite
-Pack a website in a single file
+Pack a website into a single file

 There has to be a better way to package html files and generate a single file for it.